solveditnpc/zonos-audiobook/README.md

 - Multilingual support: Zonos-v0.1 supports English, Japanese, Chinese, French, and German
 - Audio quality and emotion control: Zonos offers fine-grained control of many aspects of the generated audio.
 These include speaking rate, pitch, maximum frequency, audio quality, and various emotions such as happiness, anger, sadness, and fear.
 - Fast: our model runs with a real-time factor of ~2x on an RTX 4090 (i.e. generates 2 seconds of audio per 1 second of compute time)
+- PDF to Audio conversion: Convert PDF documents to natural-sounding audio files with support for page range selection and intelligent text chunking
 - Gradio WebUI: Zonos comes packaged with an easy to use gradio interface to generate speech
 - Simple installation and deployment: Zonos can be installed and deployed simply using the docker file packaged with our repository.